moveit/moveit.ros.org/install-moveit2/binary/index.markdown

   <div>
     <h1>MoveIt 2 Binary Install</h1>
     We're thrilled you're ready to start using MoveIt 2!
-    Binary installation for MoveIt 2 is currently only available for ROS 2 Foxy, ROS 2 Galactic and ROS 2 Rolling on Ubuntu 20.04.
+    Binary installation for MoveIt 2 are available for the ROS 2 distributions Foxy and Galactic on Ubuntu 20.04, and Humble and Rolling on Ubuntu 22.04.
     Select your preferred ROS 2 distribution below:
     <div class="row systems-rectangle">
       <button class="btn btn-primary" id="defaultButton" data-toggle="collapse" data-target="#Foxy" aria-expanded="true" aria-controls="Foxy">